Inside a Parent’s Mind: The Push and Pull of Showing Up Every Day

 And when we feel powerless, we react.
 We yell.
 We withdraw.
 We disconnect.
 Not because we’re bad parents, but because we’re human.
 In those moments, the emotional balance quietly shifts.
 The child becomes the emotional center of the room—not because they are in control, but because we’ve emotionally handed over the reins.

+But the truth is, parenting isn’t about winning or losing power.
+It’s not about control.
+It’s about connection.
 So maybe the real question isn’t “Who holds the power?” but rather, “How can we share it—with love?”

 Because when we stay grounded, we give our children the space to be fully themselves—curious, messy, expressive—and we give ourselves permission to be human too.